 ARTICLE CONTINUES BELOW

 Understanding, choosing, and implementing a Brand Architecture for your company is one of those hard things you have to do to make every other thing easier.
-And yes, creating and managing a brand architecture is very hard (and that is why we have Branding Agencies).
+And yes, creating and managing a brand architecture is very hard (and that is why we wrote this article.)

 Creating and managing a brand isn’t difficult because it involves creating something convoluted, but because it involves simplifying something very complex.